 ASU 2014-09 Topic 606 (ASC 606) codifies new revenue rules for virtually all industries.
-It’s not effective for private companies until reporting periods beginning after December 15, 2017, but it’s effective for public entities a year earlier.
+It went into effect for private companies for financial periods beginning after December 15, 2017, and a year earlier for public companies.

 ASC 606 creates a five-step process for recognizing revenue.